apburt/treeseg/doc/tutorial_getdtmslice.md

 # Digital terrain model

-The first major step of treeseg is to identify the individual trees in the larger-area point cloud.
+The first principal step of treeseg is to identify the individual trees in the larger-area point cloud.
 This identification is undertaken on a slice segmented from the larger-area point cloud along the xy-plane.
 To generate this slice at some defined height above-ground whilst adjusting for topography, it is necessary to construct an underlying digital terrain model (DTM).
 Both this DTM, and the slice can be generated using:

 ```
 getdtmslice 2 2.5 3 6 NOU11.tile.downsample.*.pcd > NOU11.dtm.dat